 Tensions over Ireland

-Though relationships during the interwar years were largely cordial and constructive they were near derailed during the “Irish Independence” crisis.
-There was a strong “anti-British” contingent in America centred around Boston championed by prominent American politicians.
+Though relationships during the interwar years were mostly cordial and constructive, they were near derailed during the “Irish Independence” crisis.
+There was a definite “anti-British” contingent in America centred around Boston championed by prominent American politicians.
 However, tensions over the Irish question faded with the independence of the Irish Free State in 1922.
 The American Irish had achieved their goal, and in 1938 its leader Joseph P. Kennedy actually became ambassador to the Court of St. James’s.